-As of September 2013 the Times publisher was considering various strategies to increase interest and sales, according to The New Republic.2 These include: increasing international circulation; and expanding international coverage and creating specialized resources such as an India blog.
+As of September 2013 The Times's publisher was considering various strategies to increase interest and sales, according to The New Republic.2 These include: increasing international circulation; and expanding international coverage and creating specialized resources such as an India blog.
 An International New York Times was created to replace the former International Herald Tribune.
 In 2012 The Times introduced a Chinese-language news site, cn.nytimes.com, with reporting by staff based in Shanghai, Beijing and Hong Kong.
 The content and coverage of events in the international and Chinese editions differ slightly from content on nytimes.com.
 Both sites are accessible through nytimes.com.

 In general www.nytimes.com is the most comprehensive existing aggregation of information and content created and published by The New York Times.
 The site includes all articles, features, interviews, obituaries, columns, and still image, audio, video, and data, text and multimedia published on the nytimes.com site since the site's launch in 1996, with the exception of crosswords and some syndicated materials.
-It also includes a growing amount of text content published in the print edition of the New York Times between its beginning in 1851 can also be searched from NYTimes.com — more than 13 million articles total.
-Pre-1981 material is more sporadic, and is largely from digitally scanned microfilm, along with "highly error prone text that was acquired through optical character recognition."
+It also includes a large and growing amount of text content published in the print edition of the New York Times between its beginning in 1851 can also be searched from NYTimes.com — more than 13 million articles total.
+Pre-1981 material is largely from digitally scanned microfilm, along with "highly error prone text that was acquired through optical character recognition."
 From this period, the Times reports that there are "headlines and lede paragraphs for most articles longer than a paragraph or two."
 (Note that the academic site license limits each user's access to archival content from the period covering 1923-1980 to 5 articles for the life of a user's "academic pass," or 100 articles per month for users whose libraries subscribe under the Group Subscription model, i.e., Option 1.
 See "Retrospective Content and Archiving, below.)